Neural Granger Causality: Models for Neural Granger Causality

-controls how the past time series, $x_t$, influences the forget gates, input gates, output gates, and cell updates, and, consequently, the update of the hidden representation.
-Like in the MLP case, for this componentwise LSTM model (cLSTM) a sufficient condition for Granger non-causality of an input series $j$ on an output $i$ is that all elements of the $j$th column of $W$ are zero, $W_{:j} = 0$.
-Thus we may select for which series Granger cause series $i$ during estimation using a group lasso penalty across columns of $W$
+In Equation \eqref{eqn:sparseinput} the set of input matrices $W^1$ controls how the past time series affect the forget gates, input gates, output gates, and cell updates, and, consequently, the update of the hidden representation.
+Like in the MLP case, for this component-wise LSTM model (cLSTM) a sufficient condition for Granger non-causality of an input series $j$ on an output $i$ is that all elements of the $j$th column of $W^1$ are zero, $W^1_{:j} = 0$.
+Thus, we may select series that Granger-cause series $i$ using a group lasso penalty across columns of $W^1$ by